 - Muscle pain

 - Seizures when the withdrawal syndrome is severe

 The withdrawal symptoms are likely to last just a few days to a couple of weeks or longer.
 The severity of the problem depends on how the drug is stopped.
 Quitting cold turkey may seem like a good idea but really isn’t as the effects of withdrawal become very strong then.
 Always seek professional help from your doctor when discontinuing Valium or any other similarly potent drug.

 How to overcome Valium withdrawal syndrome?

-Probably the best way to get help for withdrawal symptoms from taking this medication is to consult with the doctor.
+Probably the best way to get help for Valium withdrawal symptoms is to consult with the doctor.
 If you are someone who has been abusing the drug and therefore addicted to it, the option to go for is with any addiction or rehabilitation center.

 The healthcare provider would typically help with the withdrawal effects by treating the symptoms presented.
 Other coping techniques for relaxation and lifestyle changes would also be provided to prevent any rebound anxiety.
-The benzodiazepine withdrawal may also be treated using medication that work similarly but are not as addictive so that the body gets adjusted to the stopping of Valium.
+The benzodiazepine withdrawal may also be treated using medication that works similarly but is not as addictive so that the body gets adjusted to the stopping of Valium.